metaborg/spoofax-pie/docs/background/status.md

 * Platforms
     * [x] Command-line
     * [x] Eclipse
-        * Concurrency/parallelism is completely ignored.
+        * Concurrency/parallelism is mostly ignored.
 Therefore, things may run concurrently that are not suppose to which cause data races and crashes.
         * Several editor services and other conveniences are still missing or work in progress.
     * [ ] IntelliJ
         * A very minimal IntelliJ plugin for your language is provided, currently only supporting syntax highlighting and inline parse errors.